textileio/js-http-client/README.md

 Join us on our [public Slack channel](https://slack.textile.io/) for news, discussions, and status updates.
 For current status, and where you can help, please see [issue #1](https://github.com/textileio/js-http-client/issues/1).

+**Important**: With the move to Typescript and our 0.2.x release, `js-http-client` is now published under the `@textile` namespace, rather than `@textileio`.
+Previous releases will remain available under `@textileio`, however, all code should be updated to reflect this change.

 ## Table of Contents

 - [Textile JS HTTP Client _(js-http-client)_](#textile-js-http-client-js-http-client)